Body-led clarity for sensitive professionals.

 The Embodied Clarity Session

-A 90-minute, body-led conversation where we slow down enough to hear what’s actually trying to emerge.
+A 90-minute, body-led conversation where we slow down enough to hear what’s actually trying to emerge—and figure out where your energy should go next.
+Especially when everything feels important.

 Sometimes you don’t need another book, course, or podcast.